Lab Director: Katharine Jack

 Former Graduate Students:

-Valerie Schoof, PhD.
-2015; Behavior and reproductive endocrinology of male white-faced capuchins (Cebus capucinus) in the Santa Rosa Sector of the Area de Conservacion Guanacaste, Costa Rica; Current Position: Assistant Professor of Biology, York University
+Valerie Schoof, Ph.D.
+2013; Behavior and reproductive endocrinology of male white-faced capuchins (Cebus capucinus) in the Santa Rosa Sector of the Area de Conservacion Guanacaste, Costa Rica; Current Position: Associate Professor, York Research Chair in Primate Behavioural Endocrinology, Glendon College, York University.

 Kristen Ritchotte, M.A.
 2015